AccelerateNetworks/PagingServer/README.rst

   shipped .service file).

-  Developed and shipped separately from main systemd package since v223 (2015-07-29), likely come installed with systemd prior to that.
+  Developed and shipped separately from main systemd package since v223 (2015-07-29), likely comes installed with systemd prior to that.

-  Would probably make sense to install these from OS package, which should be available if systemd is used there as init by default.
+  Would probably make sense to install that module from OS package, which should be available if systemd is used there as init by default.

 * (optional) `raven python module`_ - for reporting any errors via sentry.